 World War II: Operation Barbarossa (June 22, 1941)

 The Battle of Britain in many ways changed the course of the War.
 An invasion of Britain was impossible without air superiority.
 Hitler, fearing a cross-Channel invasion, decided that the only way to force the British to seek terms was to destroy the Soviet Union.
 He began shifting the Wehrmacht eastward to face the enemy that he had longed to fight from the onset--Soviet Russia.
 The nature of the War changed decisevely in the second half of 1941.
-The Germans invaded Russia in June 1941, launching the most sweeping military campaign in history.
+The Germans invaded Russia in June 1941, launching the most collosal military campaign in all of history.
 It is estimated that on the eve of battle, 6.25 million men faced each other in the East.
 The Soviets were surprised and devestated.
 Stalin ignored warnings from the British who as a result of Ultra had details on the German preparations.
-Stalin was convinced that they were trying to draw him into the War and until the actual attack could not believe that Hitle would attack him.
-The attack was an enormous tactical success.
+Stalin was convinced that they were trying to draw him into the War and until the actual attack could not believe that Hitler would attack him.
+The German attack was an enormous tactical success.
 The Soviets were surprised and devestated.
-The Soviet Air Force was destoyed, largely on the ground.
+The Soviet Air Force was destoyed, largely on the ground in the irst week.
 The Germans captured 3.8 million Soviet soldiers in the first few months of the campaign.
 No not knowing the true size of the Red Army, they thought they had essentally won the War.
 German columns seized the major cities of western Russia and drove toward Leningrad and Moscow.
-But here the Soviets held.
+But there the Soviets held.
 The Japanese decission to strike America, allowed the Sovierts to shift Siberian reserves and in December 1941 launch a winter offensive stopping the Whermacht at the gates of Moscow--inflicting irreplaceable losses.
 The army that invaded the Soviet Union had by January 1942 lost a quarter of its strength.
 Hitler on December 11 declared war on America--the only country he ever formally declared war on.
 In an impassioned speech, he complained of a long list of violations of neutality and actual acts of war.
 [Domarus, pp. 1804-08.]
 The list was actually fairly accurate.
 His conclusion, however, that actual American entry into the War would make little difference proved to a diasterous miscalculation.
 The Germans who months before had faced only a battered, but unbowed Britain now was locked into mortal combat with the two most powerful nations of the world.
 The British now had the allies that made a German and Japanese victory virtually impossible.
 After the Russian offensive of December 1941 and apauling German losses--skeptics began to appear and were give the derisory term " Gröfaz ".

 Background